brandhawa99/twitter_verification_checker/README.md

+# Verification Checker
-# Chcek if the person has paid for twitter verification
+### Check if the person has paid for verification or if they are actually verified